stefaleon/max-node-api/README.md

 ## get posts from the db

 * Configure the `getPosts` action in `feed.js` in the controllers folder in order to find and fetch the posts from the database.

+## get a single post

+* Configure the `getPost` action in `feed.js` in the controllers folder.
+* Add a route for getting a single post in `feed.js` in the routes folder.